How is eating dog meat any different from eating cows, chickens, or other animals? Isn't this just a cultural thing?

 How can I adopt one of the dogs?

-The dogs we rescue from South Korea are transported to Emergency Placement Partner (EPP) shelters in the U.S., UK, and Canada—who then facilitate the adoptions after assessing and addressing any health or behavioral concerns.
+The dogs we rescue from South Korea are transported to Shelter and Rescue Partner shelters in the U.S., UK, and Canada—who then facilitate the adoptions after assessing and addressing any health or behavioral concerns.